brandonc/bootlegger/api/README.md

 ## Overview

-Runs
+A node (express) API server that downloads and transforms a Google Spreadsheet, uploading the resulting JSON documents to S3.

 ## Installation (Digital Ocean + Docker)

-The easiest way to deploy the API is using docker on a cloud provider such as digitalocean.
-In this example, We'll create a new droplet called sheeyat-api then build and run the API server on it.
+The easiest way to deploy the API server is using docker on a cloud provider such as digitalocean.
+In this example, we'll create a new droplet called sheeyat-api then build and run the API server on it.
+Make sure you have docker installed locally before beginning the installation and your working directory is the "api" folder where this README is found.

 **Create the docker host droplet**

+Uses [docker machine](https://docs.docker.com/machine/) to provision a docker host on digitalocean.

 `docker-machine create --driver digitalocean --digitalocean-access-token <ACCESS TOKEN> sheeyat-api`